zakodium-oss/react-science/README.md

 - data: containing information related to data
 - view: containing the information related to what is displayed in which module
-- prefs: that will contain user defined preferences for the application
+- settings: that will contain user defined preferences for the application

 ### Loading new data in the application